mjang/documentation-theme-jekyll/_docs/reference/glossary.md

-#### Team Member
+#### Access Token
-A user of the ForgeRock administration console.
+Created by the Authorization Server.
+Used to access resources.
+Opaque to the client.

 #### Admin Console
-Tool used by Team Members to manage their ecosystem e.g. setup users, tenants, apps etc.
+Tool used by Team Members to manage their ecosystem(s).
+For example, Team Mambers can use the Admin Console to set up users, tenants, apps, and more.

-#### Tenant
-This is a single, isolated instance of a the admin features.
-It contains apps, users, devices and rules.

 #### App User
-A user of the apps created by the Team Member in the ForgeRock console.
+A regular user, created by a the Team Member, possibly through the ForgeRock console.

-#### User Profile
-User information and meta data related to a user.

-#### Resource Owner
-The entity that can grant access to a protected resource.

 #### Application / Client
-A client application requesting access to a protected resource on the resource server on behalf of the Resource Owner.
+A client application that requests access to a protected resource on the resource server on behalf of the Resource Owner.

-#### Resource Server
-The server hosting the protected resources that you want to protect using OAuth2 protocol.
-It responds to requests from clients with access tokens.

 #### Authorization Server
-The server that authenticates the Resource Owner, and issues access tokens to apps after getting proper authorization.
-(ForgeRock)
+The server that authenticates the Resource Owner, and issues access tokens to apps.

-#### User Agent
-The agent used by the Resource Owner to interact with the Client, for example a browser or a native application.

 #### ID Token
-This is a token in the form of a JWT that contains information (Claims) about a user and the authentication context.
-It can be parsed by the client to get information about a user.
+Configured as a JWT with information (Claims) about a user and the authentication context.
+Can be parsed for user information.

-#### Access Token
-This is a token minted by the Authorization Server that can be used to access resources and is opaque to the client.

-#### Refresh Token
-A Refresh Token is a special kind of token issued by the Authorization Server that can be used to obtain a new access token without involving the user.
-This type of token is only available when you set up a web app.

 #### JWT Token (JSON Web Token)
-This is a special kind of token that contains whatever the Authorization Server wants to put in it so it can communicate information to the Resource Server.
-The Resource Server can parse the token and make authorization decisions based on the information packed into the token.
+Contains information from the Authorization Server to communicate with the Resource Server.
+The Resource Server can make authorization decisions based information parsed from the token.

 #### OAuth 2.0
 [OAuth 2.0](https://tools.ietf.org/html/rfc6749) is a *delegation* protocol for conveying *authorization* decisions across a network of web-enabled applications and APIs.

-#### OAuth Scopes
+#### OAuth 2.0 Scopes
-This is a representation of a set of rights to a protected resource.
-Scopes are represented by strings in the OAuth protocol.
-Clients can request scopes to access to a protected resource and the authorization server can allow or deny these.
+A set of rights to a protected resource.
+Represented by strings in the OAuth 2.0 protocol.
+Clients can request scopes to access to a protected resource.
+The Authorization Server can allow or deny such requests.

 #### OpenID Connect (OIDC)
-[OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) is a simple identity layer on top of the OAuth 2.0 protocol.
-It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.
-It uses Claims to communicate information about the End-User.
+[OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) is an authentication layer on top of the OAuth 2.0 protocol.
+Clients can use OIDC to verify the identity of an end-user based on the actions of an authorization server.
+It can also obtain basic profile information about end-users in an interoperable and REST-like manner.

+#### Refresh Token
+Issued by the Authorization Server only for web apps.
+Can be used to obtain a new access token independent of the user.

+#### Resource Owner
+An entity that can grant access to a protected resource.

+#### Resource Server
+A host for protected resources using OAuth 2.0.
+A Resource Server responds to requests from clients with access tokens.

 #### SAML
-An open standard for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
-As its name implies, SAML is an XML-based markup language for security assertions (statements that service providers use to make access-control decisions).
-Note as of now SAML is not supported in the cloud.
+SAML is not supported for the ForgeRock cloud product.

+#### Team Member
+A ForgeRock administration console user.

+#### Tenant
+A single, isolated instance of the Admin Console.
+A Tenant contains apps, users, devices and rules.

+#### User Profile
+User information and metadata.

+#### User Agent
+The agent used by the Resource Owner to interact with the Client, such as a browser or a native application.